vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

-http request client timeout setting if not valid remove the license.xml file if http check fail do nothing if license.xml exists not to be removed
+http request client timeout setting if not valid remove the license.xml file if http check fail do nothing if license.xml exists not to be removed license file might not be valid possible to remove it if tampered

 ## Testing
 test how to migrate licence between devices, here do some research, must be very easy,